ErpNetDocs/webclient/introduction/how-to/product-supply.md

 ### Filter by product groups

-You can limit the reach of products available for delivery in the **Product supply** panel by filtering them by product groups.
+For convenience, you can filter products for supply by choosing the **product group** to which they belong.

-Simply expand the **Product Group** dropdown menu and select the desired group.
+Simply expand the **Product Group** dropdown menu from the **Product supply** panel and select the desired group.

 Once selected, only products from the chosen group will appear in the list.